 Terms of Reference of the Committee to Advise on Matters of Social Responsibility (CAMSR)

-- The Committee shall consist of six members, excluding the ex offiicio members, comprised as follows:
+b.
+The Committee shall consist of six members, exclusive of ex officio members, selected as follows:

-- one Board member from among the Academic Staff Members or the Senate Members;
+- one from the Academic Staff or Senate members of the Board;

-- one Board member from among the Administrative and Support Staff Members;
+- one of the Administrative and Support Staff members of the Board;

-- The Chair of the Board of Governors and the Principal shall serve as ex officio members of the Committee.
+c.
+The Chair of the Board and the Principal shall serve as ex officio members of the Committee.

-- The Secretary-General or her/his delegate shall serve as Secretary to the Committee.
+f.
+The Secretary-General or her/his delegate shall serve as Secretary and governance advisor to the Committee.